-2018 2019 2020
+2019 2020 2021

-Work-related deaths 0 0 0
+Work-related fatalities 0 0 0

-Number of lost days due to work-related fatalities 0 0 0
+Lost days due to work injury 0 0 0

-3. Development and Training
+3. Talent Management and Development

-The Group is devoted to improving the skills and knowledge of its employees, and proactively invests resources in personnel training and continuing education.
-We have established the Training Control Programme to encourage continuous training and development of employees, with a view to enhancing the value of our team and the professional quality of employees and promoting the achievement of business targets.
+The Group adopts a people-oriented approach in its concepts of management and we have established the Training Control Programme.
+We trust our employees and encourage them, with a view to enhancing the value of our team and the professional quality of employees and promoting the achievement of business targets.
 The Personnel Department of the Group will conduct a survey to collect training needs of various departments, and formulate a List of Annual Training Needs based on the Group's business strategies and plans and employees' feedback.
 We have developed a series of career development plans, including internal and external training programmes, to encourage employees to learn advanced knowledge, skills and management practices, so as to improve their quality in an all-round manner.
 New employees are required to receive orientation training to familiarize with their respective department's business operations and quickly meet the job requirements.

 - On-the-job training of employees will be organised systematically based on the actual needs of the Group and the personal capabilities of employees to facilitate the development of employees in their positions.
 Each worker to be engaged in technical work must receive training before taking a job. - Employees have the right to participate in training, the opportunity to receive training and the responsibilities to provide training for others.
-In addition to actively participating in various training sessions organised by the Group and different departments, employees should always focus on improving their expertise, work skills and comprehensive quality through independent study while making specific plans for their own career development and implementing such plans under the guidance of their direct superiors and the departments concerned. - Where the Group pays special training expenses for professional technical training of an employee, the employee shall follow the arrangement of the Group to engage in relevant technical work and undertake internal training and counselling work for other employees of the Group. - Depending on to its business development needs, the Group organises executives or technicians to go abroad on a tour of observation and study.
+In addition to actively participating in various training sessions organised by the Company and different departments, employees should always focus on improving their expertise, work skills and comprehensive quality through independent study while making specific plans for their own career development and implementing such plans under the guidance of their direct superiors and the departments concerned. - Where the Company pays special training expenses for professional technical training of an employee, the employee shall follow the arrangement of the Company to engage in relevant technical work and undertake internal training and counselling work for other employees of the Company. - Depending on to the Company's business development needs, it organises executives or technicians to go abroad on a tour of observation and study.